-If you love Japanese Music one of your dreams is surely to visit the Land of the Rising Sun, the country we see in our minds as a Wonderland on earth, and if you’re really determined the day you’ll finally decide to buy a plane ticket to attend your favorite artist’s tour and visit Japan will come for sure.
+If you love Japanese Music, one of your dreams is surely to visit the land of the rising sun, and if you’re really determined that day will come for sure.
 For this, you’ll have to be ready and know everything necessary to have the best possible vacation and experience, and here’s where my blog comes in help, with a series of guides that will analyze all the most important aspects of attending any kind of concert in Japan.

-The second phase we’re going to analyze, after taking a look at the best moments to go to Japan and attend memorable concerts, is probably the most important one: Where to buy tickets for Japanese concerts.
-Which also leads to a spontaneous question: Is it easy to get tickets for Japanese shows?
+The second phase we’re going to analyze, after taking a look at the best moments to go to Japan and attend memorable concerts, is probably the most important one: where to buy tickets for Japanese concerts.
+That leads to a spontaneous question: Is it easy to get tickets for Japanese shows?

 Well, it really depends on several factors: How big a group is, the venue, the nature of the show itself (tour, unique event, etc.), the presence or not of a Fan Club lottery, and many other aspects that can make the hunt for a ticket an easy task as well as a real nightmare.
-Don’t worry though: My guide is here to help you get a ticket for your favorite group’s concert you’re dying to see with a list of options to choose from and fundamental rules to follow, analyzing all the best and fastest ways to obtain tickets, whatever kind of show you’re going to attend.
+My guide is here to help you get a ticket for the concert you’re dying to see, along with a list of options to choose from and fundamental rules to follow, analyzing all the best and fastest ways to obtain tickets.

 How to get tickets for a Japanese show